 A. Record Attendance and Guests

 B. Call the Meeting to Order

-Major General James Williams called a meeting of the board of directors of International American Education Federation, Inc., d/b/a International Leadership of Texas to order on Wednesday May 27, 2020 @ 6:16 PM.
+Major General James Williams called a meeting of the board of directors of International Leadership of Texas, Inc. to order on Wednesday Jun 16, 2021 at 6:17 PM.